 The laws that set deadlines for lawsuits to be filed are called statutes of limitations.
 Different deadlines are set for different types of lawsuits.
 And statutes of limitations vary by state.

 In Florida, a mortgage holder can only foreclose on real estate by bringing a lawsuit, which is a process called a "judicial foreclosure."
-In some other states, the holder can complete a nonjudicial foreclosure—which means it doesn't have to sue in court.
-(Learn the steps in a Florida foreclosure.)
+(In some other states, the holder can complete a nonjudicial foreclosure—which means it doesn't have to sue in court.)